-Assimil is a France based publishing company that specialises in publishing foreign language courses.
+Assimil is a France-based publishing company that specialises in publishing foreign language courses.
 Created by Alphonse Chérel in 1929, the company has grown into a household name in France, however outside it isn’t nearly as well-known.
-Traditionally a Assimil is known for its variety of ‘sans peine’ (with ease) courses and ‘perfectionnement’ (using) courses.
-Nowadays they seem to be publishing a variety of things from exercise books and phrasebooks to flash card type games.
+Assimil is a popular language learning method that uses a combination of listening, reading, and speaking exercises to help learners acquire a new language.
+Many people have had success with the Assimil method and find it to be an effective way to learn a new language.

 The Assimil method is based on Intuitive Assimilation which was created by Alphonse Chéral.
 The method consists of working your way through the first half of the course known as the passive phase, during which you immerse yourself in the language simply by reading and repeating each lesson.
-Once you’ve completed the passive phase you move onto the active phase where you go back over the previous lessons while continuing learning the new lessons.
-The whole process of Assimil is meant to mimic the natural process of how we learn our mother tongue.
-Generally the courses comprise of 100 lessons, but this number fluctuates depending on which course you’re using.
+Once you have completed the passive phase you move on to the active phase where you go back over the previous lessons while continuing to learn the new lessons.

 The Assimil German book contains 100 lessons with 708 pages in total.